 The goal of the Constitution is to establish a judicial system, ensure peace and negotiation domestically, create a military, ensure the government acts in the interests of all people, and maintain the government to ensure the country's descendants also benefit.

-Remember, this document was meant to completely replace an already established government, so it had to have a good reason for existing.
+Remember, this document was meant to replace an already established government completely, so it had to have a good reason for existing.

 For the new Constitution to become law, nine of the original 13 states had to ratify it.

-- What themes did Madison utilize in an attempt to persuade those states and the other Founding Fathers to accept it?
+- What themes did Madison utilize to persuade those states and the other Founding Fathers to accept it?

-The document starts with the phrase "We the people".
+The document starts with "We the people."
 This is significant because it represents the idea that the government is of, for, and by the people.
-The new Constitution may have given more power to the government than the Articles of Confederation, but it would still be a government made up of the citizens.
+The new Constitution may have given more power to the government than the Articles of Confederation, but it would still be a government made up of citizens.

 At the time, all the European governments had strong kings and queens.
 The United States was the first instance of a government made up of elected officials.